 Unpaid Wages & Commissions

-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have not been fully paid their wages or commissions.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have not been fully paid their wages or commissions.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have unpaid wages and commissions you need an attorney that understands your situation and that will fight for you.

 Both federal and state laws impose several obligations and restrictions on employers regarding how pay needs to be calculated and what needs to be compensated.
 For example, common examples hours gone unpaid and illegal deductions under the law are:

 - Failure to pay employees for breaks that are under 20 minutes;

 - Deductions from checks that can include register shortages or broken pieces of equipment such as glassware and dishes;